marcuscraske/parrot-manager/contribute.md

 This project uses Java, JavaFX WebView and AngularJS; as well as many front-end libraries, managed by `npm`.
 Each module should have its own `README.md` file for purpose.

+A list of ideas and upcoming features can be found in the [TODO](todo.md).

 ## Main Application
 The entire project, including distributions, can be built using: